 - Your local housing allowance rate (if you're assessed under the local housing allowance rules)

-- The amount of bedrooms you need, and have in your property (if you live in social sector housing)
+- The number of bedrooms you need and have in your property (if you live in social sector housing)

 - Your income and savings